Unified state power: Theoretical origins

 The term to note in Marx's praise of the Paris Commune is, according to Otto Bihari, "working organ".
 Marx rejected the classical liberal understanding of the separation of executive and legislative powers, a view also shared by Rousseau.
 The Commune Council, unlike the liberal legislatures, was a working organ since it held executive and legislative powers.
 However, it is also clear that executive powers also entail the administrative powers of the state more generally.
 Marx also noted that the Commune Council had "stripped" [the police] of its political attributes, and turned into the responsible and at all times revocable agent of the Commune."
 Marxist–Leninist theorists interpreted this as the theoretical origins of the idea of the unified state apparatus headed by the SSOP.
 According to Marx, the Commune Council was a positive model of representation since, firstly, it was directly accountable to the populace, and secondly, the people held unlimited state power through their elected representatives.

 In his book, The State and Revolution, Vladimir Lenin tries to develop Marx's ideas.
 In it, Lenin claimed, similarly to Marx, that the Paris Commune offered a more effective form of representation than the corrupt and self-serving parliaments of capitalist societies.
 He argued that true freedom of opinion and discussion should not lead to deception, as it did under the dictatorship of the bourgeoisie, which represented, according to himself, a "democracy for an insignificant minority, democracy for the rich—that is the democracy of capitalist society."

 Lenin held the view that within the Commune Council, the merging of legislative and executive powers established a framework in which elected officials are required to enact and carry out their own laws, and communicate directly with the constituents who selected them.
 He concluded that, unlike under parliamentarism, the prototype state form of the Paris Commune created a new state form: "Representative institutions remain, but there is no parliamentarism here as a special system, as the division of labour between the legislative and the executive, as a privileged position for the deputies."
 In Lenin's view, this system was the opposite of parliamentarism and the separation of powers, since in this system the bureaucrat, elected representative, legislator, and executor were merged into a single individual.
 Soviet theoreticians Dolgopolov and Grigoryan concurred with Lenin, concluding that "the blend of legislative and executive powers is a most important feature of the socialist organisation of power."

-Lenin's anti-parliamentarism was also characterised by an opposition to the separation of powers: he condemns the "con" that is the separation of powers.
+Lenin's anti-parliamentarism was also characterised by an opposition to the separation of powers: he condemned the "con" that is the separation of powers.
 He championed the unity of state governance, where the state organs of the unified state apparatus would be subordinated to the national elected representative organ, which eventually evolved into the SSOP.
 From Lenin's perspective, it was of utmost importance to free the people from an uncontrolled and arbitrary state apparatus.
 The aim was to create a system that prevented the other state organs, with their specialised powers, from becoming independent branches of state.